 - In a large bowl combine chicken, celery, onion, cranberries, and pecans.

 Stir to combine.

 - Add into chicken salad mayonnaise, salt, and pepper.

 - Mix well.

-- Serve on a bed of lettuce or small club rolls.
+Serve on a bed of lettuce or on whole grain bread.

 I prefer chicken salad served on a bed of lettuce, but don’t mind a good roll or toasted wheat bread either.
 How do you enjoy chicken salad?
 Let me know in the comments below.